rodolfovictor/rockverse/docs/source/install.rst

 ----------------------------

 .. note::
-    Conda is preferred if you don't have a working MPI installation on your system.
+    Conda is the only option if you don't have a working MPI installation on your system.

 Optional (but strongly recommended!): if you do not have a recent conda (23.10 or later), update it to take advantage of the faster